wavejumper/rehook/README.md

 As rehook is modular, each layer builds upon the last.
 Each layer adds a new idea: testing, syntax, devtools, patterns.

-If you need a primer on what React hooks, the [API docs](https://reactjs.org/docs/hooks-reference.html) are a good start.
+If you need a primer on React hooks, the [API docs](https://reactjs.org/docs/hooks-reference.html) are a good start.

-The core library tries to do two things:
+The core library does two things:

-* marry react hooks with Clojure atoms
+* marry React hooks with Clojure atoms
-* avoid singleton state
+* avoids singleton state

-It is my hope that rehook's core API could be used to build general and domain-specific abstractions on top: eg re-frame impls, om-next style querying etc.
+It is my hope that rehook's core API could be used to build general and domain-specific abstractions on top: eg re-frame, om-next style querying etc.

-Its modular design, and guiding philosophy have already enabled some rich tooling already like rehook-test.
+Its modular design, and guiding philosophy have already enabled some rich tooling already like [rehook-test](#testing).

 ## Usage